 Attorneys Serving Gulf Coast Homeowners, Businesses, and Accident Victims

 At Milam & Milam, we protect the rights of individuals and businesses in a wide range of civil litigation matters in Alabama and Florida.
 With over 25 years of combined experience, our lawyers are trustworthy advocates with experience representing condominium purchasers against some of the largest developers in the Southeastern United States.
-We have achieved excellent results in construction and condominium litigation, insurance litigation, personal injury and wrongful death cases, banking litigation, business litigation, and other civil law matters.
+We have achieved excellent results in construction defect and condominium litigation cases, termite damage cases, insurance litigation, personal injury and wrongful death cases, banking litigation, business litigation, and other civil law matters.
 We are familiar with the legal issues that arise most commonly throughout the Gulf Coast region, where coastal real estate is at a premium.
 Our firm builds strong client relationships, and we place a premium on effective communication with our clients, making sure that we put their needs first.

 Gulf Shores Condo Owner Fights Condo AssociationDownload an article from Lagniappe